Preconstruction And Delivery

 The decisions that control construction management are usually visible long before active field work starts.
 These are the workstreams we organize first so the project remains coordinated instead of reactive.

-Master Schedule Visibility For Owners And Consultants
+Master Schedule Visibility For Owners, Consultants, And Williamson County Permit Reviewers

-Weekly Look-ahead Planning With Field Leadership
+Weekly Look-ahead Planning With Field Leadership On Georgetown And Round Rock Corridor Sites

-Issue Escalation Tied To Cost And Time Impacts
+Issue Escalation Tied To Cost And Time Impacts Before They Become Field Crises

 Ownership usually feels the benefit of this discipline in fewer late-stage surprises.
 Instead of watching the site react to unresolved scope questions, the team can move from preconstruction into production with a clearer understanding of what has to happen first and why.